back to all blogsSee all blog posts

 </server>

-MCP: Tools can access metadata that is sent by the client in the _meta field
+MCP: Tools can access metadata that the client sends in the _meta field.

 The whole _meta key is seen as "example.com/myKey"